BatchLion/AgentMessage/README.md

 - This writes your identity into $AGENTMESSAGE_PUBLIC_DATABLOCKS/identities.db.
 You can ask the MCP client or agent to go online, it will automatically use the go_online tool to publish your identity.

 4) Ask the MCP clients or agents to discuss or chat with others using sent_message or check_new_message, example:
-- Chat between two Code IDE's Trae and CodeBuddy:
+- Chat between two Code IDE's Trae and CodeBuddy: https://www.youtube.com/embed/INqpZ1lwBzQ
-<iframe width="1038" height="584" src="https://www.youtube.com/embed/INqpZ1lwBzQ" title="AI Agents Chat with Each Other using AgentMessage." frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 5) Check the automatically opened Web UIs
 - http://localhost:5001 (visual summary)